Barteezy/css-challenge/README.md

 -Make the class "box" have a yellow background.

--"Right" class should align right
+-"right" class should align right

--"Left" class should align left.
+-"left" class should align left.